 The term ‘opiates’ and ‘opioid’ are often used to mean the same thing; in reality, they have different meanings.
-An opioid is a substance that is derived from or simulates an opium.
-An opiate is the natural derivative from the opium poppy.
-Whichever form it comes in, they not only have serious side effects, but are also highly addictive.
+An opioid is a substance that is derived from or simulates opium.
+An opiate is a natural derivative from the opium poppy.
+Whichever form it comes in, they not only have serious side effects but are also highly addictive.

 Prescription or illegal opiates, when taken over a prolonged period of time, will predominantly lead to opiate addiction and abuse, and is a leading cause of a drug overdose in the United States.